eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 The library is written in Kotlin.

-## :heavy_exclamation_mark: Disclaimer
+## Disclaimer

-The released software is a initial development release version:
+The released software is an initial development release version:

 - The initial development release is an early endeavor reflecting the efforts of a short timeboxed period, and by no means can be considered as the final product.